sarahannbowser/Crop_planting_decisions/README.md

 align="left">

 ## Methods ##
-The mathmatical approach will be a regression, most likely linear. </br>
+The mathmatical approach will be a regression, most likely linear.
+The model will be fitted by conducting a step-wise regression, and utilization of f-tests to weigh the statistical effect of adding a particular variable. </br>
 Y = Sorghum plantings in acres.
 SOURCE.
 USDA NASS </br>
 B1 = Deviation of basis price from 3 year average.
 SOURCE.
 KSU Ag Manager </br> B2 = Deviation of basis price form 3 year average of substitute.
 SOURCE.
 KSU Ag Manager </br>